Mr-Richards/SayWhat-Backend/README.md

 # SayWhat - Backend
-A translator app which uses optical character recognition to identify text in a captured photo, automatically recognising the language and translating to a desired language of choice.
+A translator app which uses optical character recognition to identify text in a captured photo, automatically recognising the language and translating to a desired language.
 Users and previous translations are stored in a PostgreSQL database hosted by a Heroku server.
 User authentication is done by AWS with amplify.

-First project learning React Native.
+This is my first project learning React Native.

 ## Getting Started
 To get up and running follow these steps: